 Feeding your babies is very much a personal choice and you should do what works best for you, your babies and your family situation.
 One option is to bottle feed.
 This could be with either formula milk or expressed breast milk.
 One major advantage of bottle feeding is that parents, and anyone else, can share in the task.
 This may also be an important consideration for parents of twins or more who need to be able to spend time with their other children.

-Please follow the instructions for cleaning and sterilising bottles carefully – details can be found on the Unicef website.
+Please follow the instructions for cleaning and sterilising bottles carefully.

 Feeding provides a great opportunity to spend some one to one time with your babies and gives you time to get to know each other and start to build a lovely relationship.
 Every baby is different and taking some time with him/her during feeding helps you get to know their individual needs and feeding patterns.